CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Take part/cc1_download.md

 ### Software

-All the necessary software tools will be available on the Clarity-Cadenza [GitHub repository] early in 2023. <!-- (https://github.com/claritychallenge/clarity). -->
+All the necessary software tools will be available on the Clarity-Cadenza [GitHub repository] by March 2023. <!-- (https://github.com/claritychallenge/clarity). -->

 We recommend installing the software first and then following the instructions in the repository's README for downloading and unpacking the data.

 ### Data

-The data will be available to download early in 2023.
+The data will be available to download by March 2023.

 <!-- The data is available for [download here](https://mab.to/zU7TS8jJelkoD).